16 February 2022: updated to include changes to requirements on face masks and vaccine passports.

 While formal and legal restrictions (such as social distancing and limits on gatherings) have mostly been lifted in each UK nation, there remains a need for fundraising organisations to continue to be mindful of the risks associated with COVID-19 and fundraising activity.

-As formal and legal restrictions (such as social distancing, limits on gatherings, and mandatory wearing of face coverings) are changed or ended by each UK nation, there remain key considerations and principles which fundraising organisations should consider in their planning. bear in mind.
-Even where formal restrictions are lifted, cautious approaches are still being encouraged by public health bodies and there is a focus on individuals and organisations taking responsibility for their way of working.
-Individual organisations may choose to adopt social distancing and protective ways of working where they consider that it is right for them, the activity they plan to carry out, and for the management of risk.
+Cautious approaches are still being encouraged by public health bodies; there is a focus on individuals and organisations taking responsibility for their way of working to protect themselves and others.
+Organisations may choose to adopt social distancing and protective ways of working where they consider that it is right for them, the activity they plan to carry out, and for the management of risk.

 The intention of this guidance is to set out a framework to aid good decision making by organisations across the sector so that fundraising is carried out in a way that is safe, responsible, and gives confidence and protection to the public.
 To do this we:

-- signpost to relevant guidance set out by UK nations and public health organisations;
+- signpost to relevant guidance set out by UK governments and public health organisations;

 - set out key considerations for fundraising organisations to take on board; and